777 Main Street Hartford, CT

 Developer, planner and architect

 Historic rehabilitation and adaptive reuse of Hartford's iconic 26-story office tower into a sustainable, mixed-use, transit-oriented development.
 Aligns city and state economic development initiatives to create housing near downtown amenities, transit and employment centers; reverse sprawling development patterns and add 24/7 vitality to Connecticut's capital city.

-LEED Platinum certified and 45% more energy efficient than code requirements.
-100 kW solar array and 400 kW renewable fuel cell power to provide electric, heat, and hot water to building; electric car charging stations; smart metering with energy and water tracking for residents; recycled and local construction materials and finishes; high-performance envelope with industry-leading thermal insulation technology; energy recovery system; high-efficiency water-source heat pumps.
+Targeted LEED Platinum certification and 45% more energy efficient than code requirements.
+Renewable fuel cell power to provide electric, heat, and hot water to building; electric car charging stations; smart metering with energy and water tracking for residents; recycled and local construction materials and finishes; high-performance envelope with industry-leading thermal insulation technology; energy recovery system; high-efficiency water-source heat pumps.